havenwood/xpool/README.md

 _3._

-A demo of how you can talk to the subprocess that has been scheduled to run your unit of work:
+A demo of how you'd talk to the subprocess that has been picked to run your unit of work:

 ```ruby